Management is a skill. And one of the hardest parts of the job is the year-end performance review. It’s also one of the most important.

 A well-executed year-end review process helps foster an effective and motivated workforce.
-A lackluster one can do the opposite.
-Luckily, there are a few best practices for conducting year-end performance reviews with your team.
-Here they are:
+A lackluster employee review process can do the opposite.
+Luckily, there are a few best practices for conducting employee performance reviews with your team.

-Plan your timing
+Plan your timing for employee reviews

-To give yourself and your employees time to prepare for year-end reviews, set the date well in advance.
+To give yourself and your employees time to prepare for employee annual reviews, set the date well in advance.
 Many companies do yearly performance reviews in January (to go over the previous year), as people may be out of the office traveling during the holidays.

 But be sure to clearly outline how these peer reviews will be conducted (especially whether or not they’ll be anonymous).
 Give employees reasonable deadlines for getting in both their self-assessments and peer reviews.
 You want to make sure they have enough time to reflect and then put their thoughts on paper.